zombocom/maildown/README.md

 ## Use

-In your `app/views/<mailer>` directory create a file with a `.md.erb` extension.
-When rails renders the email, it will generate html by parsing the markdown, and generate plain text by sending the email as is.
+In your `app/views/<mailer>` directory create a file with a `.md`, `.md+erb` or `.md.erb` extension.
+When Rails renders the email, it will generate html by parsing the markdown, and generate plain text by sending the email as is.

+Also if you skipped the part above, templates with these extensions can also be used outside of mail for example you can have `app/views/welcome/index.md.erb` and it should work.

 ## Verify Installation

 Once you've got a file named `.md.erb` in your mailer directory, I recommend verifing the format in your browser in development using a tool such as [mail_view](https://github.com/basecamp/mail_view).
 You can toggle between html and text at the top to make sure both look like you expect.

-## Advanced Features

-### Different HTML/Text Layouts

-The way layouts work with the Rails mailer is they're based on your content type.
-Since our source file is a `.md.erb` it will automatically use a markdown layout as well.
-That's fine if you want a markdown layout, but what if you want to add styles to only your HTML email?

-Enable this feature and you can use HTML layouts:
+If you're going to try style HTML emails take a look at [premailer-rails](https://github.com/fphilipe/premailer-rails).

+## Upgrading to version 3.0

+In 3.0 a lot of the internals were re-tooled to monkeypatch less so they behave more like what you would expect.

+The `Maildown::MarkdownEngine.set` was deprecated and is removed. instead use `Maildown::MarkdownEngine.set_html`.

+Layouts are now used by default.
+This setting is deprecated and does nothing:

 ```ruby
 Maildown.enable_layouts = true
 ```

+There is no way to disable layouts via maildown, instead use normal Rails methods, such as moving to a mailer without a layout set.

+## Features

+### Different HTML/Text Layouts

-Now in your mailer you can set a layout:
+In your mailer you can set a layout:

 ```ruby
 class UserMailer < ActionMailer::Base